dmyronuk/lhl-bar-chart/README.md

 ## Bugs
   - Setting `options.barSpacing` to a value greater than the width of the bars will prevent the bars from rendering properly
-  - Currently no code checking whether users pass in `data` that matches up with `options.graphType`
   - `options.stackedBarLegend` renders the legend outside of the container defined by `options.height, options.width`

 ## Roadmap